sparktsang/sparktsang.github.io/_posts/psychedelic.md

 The phrase hit me like a jolt of recognition. *Unlearn everything.* A cultural studies professor of mine used to say the same thing.
 For him, it was a call to deconstruct the systems we inhabit, to dismantle the very education that shapes us.
 Was Ade a fellow revolutionary?
 Had I, by some cosmic coincidence, stumbled upon a kindred spirit in this sleepy Thai town, another soul dedicated to dismantling the architecture of our world?
 Eagerly, I waited for him to unveil this grand mission.

 And then he spoke of his bloodline.
 He was not, he explained, an isolated being, but a single, vital link in a vast "physical lineage", stretching back through the mists of time, generation by generation.
 He had discovered the grand mission of his entire bloodline.
+He even mentioned there is another "spiritual lineage", equally significant.

 A chill crept over me, extinguishing the flicker of excitement.
 This wasn't the revolution I knew.
 The Socratic companion I thought I had found was suddenly a stranger, speaking of things I couldn't comprehend.
 The feeling was no longer one of kinship, but of a deep, anthropological curiosity.
 What had happened to this man?
 What was his story?